1190 E. Chain of Rocks Road,

-The Bel-Air opened in the mid-1950’s as a single-screen drive-in, situated off the historic Route 66.
-It was originally part of the Mid-America Theatres chain, based in St. Louis.
-In the 1970’s, a second screen was built.
+The Bel-Air Drive-In opened by Komm Theatres in September 1953.
+It was a single-screen drive-in, situated off the historic Route 66.
+It became part of the Mid-America Theatres chain, based in St. Louis.
+In May 1979, a second screen was built.
 At one time, the Bel-Air Drive-In could accomodate about 700 cars.

 Its concession building also housed a tiny indoor seating area, with a large picture window, for when the weather was bad (since it was originally open year-round).